California Transparency in Supply Chains Act and United Kingdom Modern Slavery Act

 LivaNova PLC and its subsidiaries (individually or collectively, “LivaNova”), are committed to the highest ethical standards and compliance with laws and regulations applicable to our business, including laws related to slavery and human trafficking.

-LivaNova supports the goals of the California Transparency in Supply Chains Act of 2010 and the United Kingdom Modern Slavery Act of 2015 and is focused on eradicating slavery and human trafficking from our supply chains and business activities.
+LivaNova supports the goals of the California Transparency in Supply Chains Act of 2010 and the United Kingdom Modern Slavery Act of 2015 and is committed to eradicating slavery and human trafficking from our supply chains and business activities.
 We have zero tolerance to slavery and human trafficking.
 We expect all our suppliers and contractors to adhere to these same fundamental values.

 As part of our initiative to identify and mitigate risks, LivaNova has taken the following steps and is continuously working to further improve our policies and practices to ensure materials and services provided to LivaNova are procured only from suppliers who share this same level of commitment.